apache/arrow/r/README.md

 - Fine control over column types to work seamlessly with databases and data warehouses
 - Toolkit for building connectors to other applications and services that use Arrow

+## What is Apache Arrow?

+Apache Arrow is a cross-language development platform for in-memory and larger-than-memory data.
+It specifies a standardized language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware.
+It also provides computational libraries and zero-copy streaming, messaging, and interprocess communication.

+This package exposes an interface to the Arrow C++ library, enabling access to many of its features in R. It provides low-level access to the Arrow C++ library API and higher-level access through a dplyr backend and familiar R functions.

 ## Arrow resources

 There are a few additional resources that you may find useful for getting started with arrow: